 3. The Ashes are always housed at Lord's

 The urn has a permanent home at the venue, despite who is the current winner, replica urns are lifted instead.
 England and Australia have fought over the 15cm urn, which is now housed in the Museum, since 1882 when Australia first defeated England and the Sporting Times published a mock obituary that declared English dead; 'The body will be cremated and the ashes taken to Australia.

 4. You can dine in The Long Room

-With grade II* listed dining rooms available complimented by the outstanding catering, Lord’s Cricket Ground offers a distinctive elegance to any event.
+With grade II listed dining rooms available, complimented by outstanding catering, Lord’s Cricket Ground offers a distinctive elegance to any event.
 The Long Room is the most famous of Lord’s’ dining rooms as international cricket players pass through it on the way to their matches.
 The high ornate ceilings and paintings of cricketing history serve as the ideal backdrop for any Christmas party or drinks.
-What’s more, The Long Room is adjoined by the Long Room bar, a space ideal for characterful drinks receptions.
+What’s more, The Long Room is adjoined by the Long Room Bar, a space ideal for drinks receptions.

 Whether you’re a fan of cricket or not, Lord’s Cricket Ground offers a simply spectacular events experience, guaranteed to enthral guests with the history and charm offered by this storied landmark.

 To book your event at Lord’s Cricket Ground, click here